-Appropriate insurance covers on directors' liabilities have been in force to protect the Directors and officers of the Group from their risk exposure from the business of the Group since the Listing Date.
+Appropriate insurance covers on directors' liabilities have been in force to protect the Directors and officers of the Group from their risk exposure from the business of the Group during the Relevant Period.

 INVESTOR RELATIONS AND COMMUNICATION WITH SHAREHOLDERS

 The Board recognises the importance of good communication with all shareholders of the Company.
 The Company believes that maintaining a high level of transparency is a key to enhance investor relations.